Conno692/Custom_Pwnagotchi_Config/README.md

 Has custom plugins that will need installed.

-TO-DO;
+TO-DO:
 Add plug-ins to repository
 Create wiki page for install and utilization of plug-ins